helium/HIP/0015-beaconing-rewards.md

 Beaconing behaves a lot like a single hop of PoC but there is no intended target, everyone that can receive a transmission is a witness.
-Beacons can be initiated in the same manner as PoC today, where challenger hotspots trigger a hotspot to beacon and gather witness receipts (this works fine if the challenger role is being moved to CG per
+Beacons can be initiated in the same manner as PoC today, where challenger Hotspots trigger a Hotspot to beacon and gather witness receipts (this works fine if the challenger role is being moved to CG per
 [Consensus Group PoC Challenges](https://github.com/helium/HIP/pull/41)).
-I assume each active hotspot will be targeted uniformly randomly so on average, each hotspot will be challenged the same number of times.
+I assume each active Hotspot will be targeted uniformly randomly so on average, each Hotspot will be challenged the same number of times.

 To determine the rewards given for a beacon, first define a term **_reward unit_**.
 A reward unit is